-Proposal No. 5 Amendment of the Company's Certificate of Incorporation to Declassify the Board and Phase-In Annual Director Elections
+Amendment of the Company's Certificate of Incorporation to Declassify the Board and Phase-In Annual Director Elections

 The Board has unanimously approved and declared advisable, and resolved to recommend to the Company's stockholders that they approve and adopt amendments to Section 5.2 of Article V of the Company's amended and restated Certificate of Incorporation (which we refer to as the "Certificate of Incorporation") to phase out the classification of the Board over a three-year period starting with the next Annual Meeting of Stockholders, such that directors are elected on annual basis starting with the 2026 Annual Meeting of Stockholders, and to make certain non-substantive changes related thereto (the "Declassification Amendment").
 As such, declassifying the Board will allow the Company's stockholders to vote on the election of the entire Board each year starting with the 2026 Annual Meeting of Stockholders, rather than on a three-year staggered basis as with the current classified board structure.
-The following description is a summary only and is qualified in its entirety by reference to Appendix B-1 to this Proxy Statement, which incorporates the amendments to declassify the Board and marks those changes specifically (additions to the Certificate of Incorporation are indicated by double underlining and deletions to the Certificate of Incorporation are indicated by strikeouts).
+The following description is a summary only and is qualified in its entirety by reference to Appendix B-1 to this Proxy Statement, which incorporates the amendments to declassify the Board and marks those changes specifically (additions to the Certificate of Incorporation are indicated by strikeouts).